Say ‘so long’ to the typical treasury department.

 As the roles and responsibilities of treasury and financial professionals expand, they enjoy the convenience of handling business on the go.
 According to the survey, entering the mobile world raises security and account concerns due to unsecured connections, the potential loss of the mobile device, or sensitive data.

 What’s there to look forward to with mobile payments this year?
-With technology advancing at the speed of light, mobile and real-time payments will be on the uptick.
+With technology advancing fast, mobile and real-time payments will likely be on the uptick.
 The ACH (Automated Clearing House) recently launched same-day payments to keep up with the times.
 Payments are processed in no more than 24 hours.
 According to the ACH, same day payments are expected to jump from 43% to 75% by the end of 2018.

 Real-time payments are generally deposited immediately.
 In a recent SWIFT survey, 42% of treasurers want real-time payments.
 Treasury management must keep up with the rapid increase in transactions incoming and outgoing on a regular basis.
 If they do, they’ll be rewarded with faster reporting and data to make smart budgeting and investment decisions.